cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 the content with minimal quality degradation and introduced thumbnails.
 Clicking on the thumbnail brings the user to the larger image, but the thumbnails ensure that pages load faster.
 We also lazy-load the images on scroll to speed up the initial page load.
-Regulation Z, in it's original form, also contains a number of appendices where the images contain text.
-We pulled out the text out of those images, so that the text is now searchable and linkable providing for a better user experience.
+Regulation Z, in its original form, also contains a number of appendices where the images contain text.
+We pulled the text out of those images, so that the text is now searchable and linkable providing for a better user experience.
 With the exception of compiling regulations, most of the changes we made for Regulation Z were directly a result of that fact that regulation Z is longer.